 Some of the headlines from below:

-- If India were operating at best practice in its respect for the right to health, about 3.5 million additional children would have a much better chance of reaching their fifth birthday.
+- If India were operating at best practice in its respect for the right to health, about 3.5 million additional children would be expected to survive to their fifth birthdays.

 - India could lift over 730 million people out of absolute poverty without any increase in per capita income.